ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 </code-example>

 - `stateKey`: The name of reducer key, defaults to `router`.
 It's also possible to provide a selector function.
 - `serializer`: How a router snapshot is serialized.
-Defaults to `DefaultRouterStateSerializer`.
+Defaults to `DefaultRouterStateSerializer` (see [Default Router State Serializer](#default-router-state-serializer)).
 See [Custom Router State Serializer](#custom-router-state-serializer) for more information.
 - `navigationActionTiming`: When the `ROUTER_NAVIGATION` is dispatched.
 Defaults to `NavigationActionTiming.PreActivation`.
 See [Navigation Action Timing](#navigation-action-timing) for more information.
 - `routerState`: Set this property to decide which serializer should be used, if none is provided, and the metadata on the dispatched action.

+## Default Router State Serializer

+If no router state serializer is provided through the [configuration](#configuration-options) of router store, the `DefaultRouterStateSerializer` is used.
+This router state serializer, serializes the URL together with the [ActivatedRouteSnapshot](https://angular.io/api/router/ActivatedRouteSnapshot) from [Angular Router](https://angular.io/guide/router).
+The latter is serialized recursively, but only with the possibility to traverse the route downward since `root` and `parent` parameters are set to `undefined`.

 ## Custom Router State Serializer